pytorch/xla/docs/source/contribute/cpp_debugger.md

 We suggest the following steps:

 1. Identify the source file you want to debug.
-1. Build that file with debug symbols using a command similar to `USE_CUSTOM_DEBINFO="aten/src/ATen/native/Linear.cpp" python setup.py develop`.
+1. Build that file with debug symbols using a command similar to `USE_CUSTOM_DEBINFO="aten/src/ATen/native/Linear.cpp" python -m pip install --no-build-isolation -v -e .`.
 1. Set a breakpoint and start a debugger session.
 As you debug you will discover additional files you want to debug.
 1. Add those files to the `USE_CUSTOM_DEBINFO` environment variable.
-1. Rebuild with a command similar to `USE_CUSTOM_DEBINFO="aten/src/ATen/native/Linear.cpp;newfile.cpp" python setup.py develop`.
+1. Rebuild with a command similar to `USE_CUSTOM_DEBINFO="aten/src/ATen/native/Linear.cpp;newfile.cpp" python -m pip install --no-build-isolation -v -e .`.
 1. Start your debugger session again.

 At this point, your PyTorch is built with debugging symbols and ready to debug